Aditi99b/notebook/_posts/2023-08-30-A_Calculator.md

 -->
 <style>
   .calculator-output {
-    /* calulator output
-      top bar shows the results of the calculator;
-      result to take up the entirety of the first row;
+    /* the calculator output will be on the top of the calculator, taking up the grid of 4 blocks */

-      span defines 4 columns and 1 row
+    /* there are 4 columns
     */
     grid-column: span 4;
     grid-row: span 1;

+ /* black border, centered */
     border-radius: 10px;
     padding: 0.25em;
     font-size: 20px;